ENUSAUالعربية

 A Retail team for the future:

-At Q5 we believe there are several core capabilities that are often found in Digital teams, that Retail teams should look to develop to position themselves at the centre of strategic change and drive topline growth.
-These include:
+At Q5 we believe there are several core capabilities found in Digital teams that Retail teams should look to develop.
+Doing this would help them position themselves at the centre of strategic change and drive topline growth.

-• A/B testing – experiment the testing of initiatives within stores to allow for proper comparison of success and their ROI, before rolling out across the full store estate.
+• A/B testing – test initiatives within a set number of stores to compare their success and ROI properly, before rolling out across the full store estate.

-• Analytics – harnessing retail analytics to identify interventions which will truly drive change, deliver topline growth, and support meaningful customer interactions.
+• Analytics – harnessing retail analytics to identify interventions that will truly drive change, deliver topline growth, and support meaningful customer interactions.

 • Product personalisation and recommendation – regularly delivering product and sales training within store to ensure employees have the appropriate skills and knowledge to proactively engage with customers and uplift basket size by recommending products based on customers’ unique needs.

-• Product Management – treating stores as ‘products’ that continuously need enhancement, leveraging the breadth of knowledge from the shopfloor to crowdsource ideas on how to more effectively conduct store operations and improve the in-store experience
+• Product Management – treat stores as ‘products’ that continuously need enhancement.
+Allowing organisations to leverage the breadth of knowledge from the shopfloor to crowdsource ideas on how to make store operations more efficient and improve the in-store experience.

 Considerations for making this a success: